-Any sexual activity with an infected person means that you are at risk of contracting this STI.
-It can live in the genital tract, throat and rectum of both men and women as well as the testes, penis and semen of males and the vagina of females.
+Any sexual activity with an infected person means that you are at risk of contracting Gonorrhoea.
+It can live in the genital tract, throat and rectum of both men and women, as well as the testes, penis and semen of males and the vagina of females.

-Although symptoms are typically mild or non-existent, when there are symptom, they will usually start between 5 and 30 days after contact and differ slightly between men and women.
-Symptoms may include:
+Although symptoms are typically mild or non-existent, when there are symptoms, they will usually start between 5 and 30 days after contact and differ slightly between men and women.

-- For women, yellowish discharge from the vagina, vaginal bleeding
+- Yellowish discharge from the vagina / vaginal bleeding (women)

 - Painful bowel movements